Treesitter

 About nvim-treesitter

-nvim-treesitter is probably the first plugin to ever implement features based on treesitter.
-And it is actually a multi-purpose plugin:
+nvim-treesitter was probably the first plugin to ever implement features based on treesitter.
+It had multiple goals:

 " enable syntax highlight